17 Facts About Genghis Khan and His Legacy

 With his father dead, many leaders and soldiers abandoned the clan, and Temujin spent a portion of his childhood in dire poverty.
 His family was reduced to a simple hunter-gatherer lifestyle just to survive.
 They foraged for food, collecting roots and nuts while also fishing and hunting small game.

-5. Genghis Khan Murdered his Half-Brother
+5. Genghis Khan Murdered His Half-Brother

 During the time when his family was suffering from dire hardship after being abandoned by the clan, life was difficult and frustrating.
 He had fights with his half-brother Behter over who was the rightful heir of Yesügei.
 Temujin was the son of Yesügei’s chief wife, but Behter was two years older.
 This meant that Behter could marry Temujin’s mother, Hoelun, and become Temujin’s stepfather.
 The situation came to a head one day while fighting over hunting spoils.
 Temujin and his younger brother, Qasar, ambushed and killed Behter.

-6. He was Taken Prisoner by One of His Father’s Former Allies
+6. He Was Taken Prisoner by One of His Father’s Former Allies

 mongolian steppe horsie